inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 `-i` interactive and `-t` terminal allow you to interact with the container via the terminal<br><br>
 ```ubuntu``` is the image that is being run<br>
 ```bash``` is the command \[CMD\] that you want to execute in the container<br><br>
-other common **RUN** flags<br>
+More **RUN** flags<br>
 `-d` or `--detach` run the container in detach mode in the background.<br>
 `-rm` or `--rm` automatically removes container when you exit.<br>
 `--name` assign a custom name to a container.<br>
 `-p` or `--publish` map ports from the host to the container.<br>
 `-v` or `--volume` mount volumes to share files and directories between the host and container.<br>
 `--network` connect the container to a specific Docker network, allowing communication between containers on the same network.<br>
-`--entrypoint` speciy a different command to run as the entrypoint for that container.
+`--entrypoint` speciy a different command to run as the entrypoint for that container.<br><br>
 <div align="center">
-<b>All changes made in a container will be lost when that container is destroyed<br> Changes made in one container will not affect the image or any subsequent containers created from that image.</b>
+<b>All changes made in a container are lost when that container is destroyed<br> Changes made in one container will not affect the image or any subsequent containers created from that image.</b>
 </div><br><br><br>

 ### DOCKERFILE